AIgen-Solutions-s-r-l/resonance/app/services/lib_document_finder/OutputJobDescriptions/ranked_job_description_12.md

 ### Job Description
-Job Title: Environmental Services Specialist
+Job Title: Junior Architect

-Company: Green Earth Solutions

-Location: Hunan, China
+Location: Valencian Community, Spain

+Industry: Architecture

-Salary Range: $50,000 - $60,000
+Salary Range: $20,000 - $30,000 per annum

-Notice Period: More than 3 months
+Notice Period: Immediate

-Job Summary:
+Job Description:
-Green Earth Solutions is seeking an Environmental Services Specialist to support our initiatives in sustainability planning, waste management, and environmental monitoring.
-The ideal candidate will have a strong foundation in GIS mapping and statistical analysis, with hands-on experience in environmental testing equipment.
-This role is crucial for developing innovative strategies to enhance our environmental impact assessments and waste reduction practices.
+We are seeking a passionate and detail-oriented Junior Architect to join our dynamic team in the Valencian Community.
+The ideal candidate will have a keen interest in sustainable design and a strong foundation in architectural software.

 Key Responsibilities:
-- Conduct GIS mapping and analysis to support environmental assessments and spatial planning.
-- Develop and implement sustainability plans in line with organizational goals and regulatory requirements.
-- Manage waste management projects, ensuring compliance with local and national regulations.
+- Collaborate with senior architects on various projects, ensuring adherence to design principles and sustainability practices.
-- Utilize GIS software to create detailed maps and visualizations for reporting and presentations.
+- Utilize AutoCAD, Revit, and SketchUp to create detailed architectural drawings and 3D models.
-- Analyze statistical data using statistical software to inform decision-making processes.
-- Operate and maintain environmental testing equipment to conduct field studies and monitor environmental parameters.
-- Collaborate with cross-functional teams to promote sustainable practices and community engagement.
-- Prepare detailed reports and presentations summarizing findings, recommendations, and project outcomes.
-- Maintain meticulous records and documentation, demonstrating attention to detail in all phases of project work.
+- Assist in project management tasks, including scheduling, budgeting, and resource allocation.
+- Conduct site visits to assess project progress and address any issues that arise.
+- Participate in client meetings, effectively communicating design concepts and project updates.
+- Develop innovative solutions to design challenges through effective problem-solving techniques.
+- Maintain up-to-date knowledge of industry trends and sustainable design practices.

 Required Skills:
-- Proficiency in GIS mapping and GIS software applications.
+- Project Management: Ability to manage time effectively and prioritize tasks to meet project deadlines.
-- Strong knowledge of waste management principles and practices.
+- Sustainable Design: Understanding of sustainable building practices and materials.
-- Experience in sustainability planning and implementation.
+- AutoCAD: Proficiency in using AutoCAD for drafting and design.
+- Revit: Experience with Revit for Building Information Modeling (BIM).
-- Familiarity with statistical software for data analysis and interpretation.
+- SketchUp: Familiarity with SketchUp for 3D modeling and design visualization.
-- Hands-on experience with environmental testing equipment.
-- Exceptional attention to detail with the ability to manage multiple projects simultaneously.
-- Strong communication and interpersonal skills to liaise with stakeholders and community members.
+- Communication: Strong verbal and written communication skills for client interactions and team collaboration.
+- Problem-solving: Ability to identify issues and develop creative solutions in a timely manner.

 Qualifications:
-- Bachelor’s degree in Environmental Science, Geography, or a related field.
+- Bachelor’s degree in Architecture or related field.
-- A minimum of 3 years of experience in environmental services or a related field.
-- Relevant certifications in GIS, waste management, or sustainability planning are a plus.
+- Previous internship or work experience in an architectural firm is preferred.
+- Strong portfolio showcasing design skills and project experience.
-- Fluency in Mandarin and English is preferred.
+- Fluent in Spanish; proficiency in English is a plus.

-Why Join Us:
-At Green Earth Solutions, we are dedicated to making a positive impact on the environment.
-We offer a collaborative work environment, opportunities for professional development, and the chance to contribute to meaningful projects that promote sustainability.
-If you are passionate about environmental services and possess the required skills, we encourage you to apply and be a part of our mission to create a greener future.
+Benefits:
+- Competitive salary within the specified range.
+- Opportunity to work on diverse projects within a collaborative environment.
+- Professional development and training opportunities.
+- Flexible working hours and potential for remote work.

+Application Process:
+Interested candidates should submit their CV and portfolio to careers@randomarchitecture.com.
+Please include a cover letter detailing your relevant experience and why you would be a great fit for our team.
 --------------------------------------------------
 ### Cosine Distance
--0.7194
+0.2935